Harshitha-G/Angular.UnitTestDemo/README.md

 Angular.UnitTestDemo
 ====================

-A small demo project for AngularJS client side unit test by using jasmine, karma, PhantomJS and integrated with Travis-ci.
+A small demo project for AngularJS client side unit test by using jasmine, karma and integrated with Travis-ci.

 Before you run the test please make sure you have Node.js (http://nodejs.org.) installed.
 Then in command line window go to the project folder, then run the below command to install the npm packages:
 ```